dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   the discussion in this document applies equally well to future transitions to other next-generation algorithms.

-- Policy: Throughout this document we refer to policy in the context of e.g., a system policy requiring verification of two signatures, an RFC description, guidance documentation, etc. Similar terminology may include security configuration settings, or related phrasing.
+- Policy: Throughout this document we refer to *policy* in the context of e.g., a system policy requiring verification of two signatures, an RFC description, guidance documentation, etc. Similar terminology may include *security configuration settings*, or related phrasing.
 We treat these terms as equivalent for the purposes of this document.

 - Artifact: An artifact is evidence of the sender's intent to hybridize a